to Frequently Asked Questions

 over 40 pounds!
 This trip is physically demanding.
 It

-is a longer ride, and we fish in up to 720 feet deep
+is a longer ride, and we fish in water depths up to

-up on it no problem, but we would recommend getting
+you can pick up on it no problem, but we would recommend

 Q: Which boat should I go out on?